jiechenmc/kubestack/README.md

-Learning and Running:
+Learning and Running on a 3 node k3s Kubernetes cluster with GitOps:

-- Jenkins
+- Dapr
-    - Terraform and Ansible Enabled
 - Minio (S3 Compatible Storage)
 - Prometheus w/ Grafana Cloud
     - With Thanos Sidecar
-- Dapr